ColinKennedy/USD-Cookbook/guides/working_with_plugins.md

 ### Search Online
-There's a USD repository called [parallax/ar-export](https://github.com/parallax/ar-export/tree/master/libs/USDPython/USD/usd) that has a list of many `plugInfo.json` file examples that is a decent reference.
+There's a USD repository called [parallax/ar-export](https://github.com/parallax/ar-export/tree/master/libs/USDPython/USD/usd) that has many `plugInfo.json` file examples.
 There's also repositories from VFX companies, like Luma and RodeoFX.
 Many of those repositories will have example plugin uses.